CuppaLabs/angular2-datetimepicker/README.md

 ```

-Add the following component tag in the template where your want to place the datepicker
+Add the following component tag in the template where your want to place the datepicker.<br>
+Min Date is optional.

 ```html